cathxrsis/cathxrsis.github.io/_drafts/2020-10-30-STM-Considered-Harmful.md

 ### Expose the state

 Design your functionality so that the output value of your stateful functions *is* the state of the function.
 Model further behaviour as downstream functions.
 This will make errors in your state transitions far easier to spot.
+To see how to stitch the exposed states together see my third point of tying behaviour together with activities.

 ### Break up nested or parallelised state machines

 This point is an extension of the previous one; if states are nested or are in parallel, which off the states do you expose and how?
 This question is easily avoided by disallowing nested states and parallel states.
 This is easy enough to say but sometimes there is no other simple way to specify the functionality.
 To answer this, we need a simple way to break up larger functions into smaller ones using the state machine deifinition of their behaviour.

+Nested states in a state machine become @@

 @@ Why and how to transform.